leezer3/OpenBVE-Site/packages/index.md

 ---
 layout: page
 title: Creating Packages
-description: "Instructions on how to create an addon package for use with the openBVE train simulator"
+description: "Instructions on how to create an addon package for use with the OpenBVE train simulator"
 share: true
 ---

-The following set of pages describes the process for creating an addon package for use with **openBVE**.
+The following set of pages describes the process for creating an addon package for use with **OpenBVE**.

 ## The Package Manager:

-Packages may be created and installed from within the main openBVE program, using the **Package Management** tab.
+Packages may be created and installed from within the main OpenBVE program, using the **Package Management** tab.

 When opening this tab, you will first be presented with a list of the currently installed packages, switchable between *Routes* , *Trains* and *Other* .